William Cliff (bishop)

 William Grant Cliff (born 1966) is a Canadian Anglican bishop and musician.
-Since 2016, he has been bishop of the Anglican Diocese of Brandon.
+Since 2023, Cliff has been the 13th bishop of the Diocese of Ontario, prior to which he was bishop of the Anglican Diocese of Brandon.

 Biography

 He was born in 1966, in Sarnia, Ontario and raised in nearby Wyoming, Ontario.
 Cliff attended his local primary school, Wyoming Public, before skipping Grade 8 and attending Lambton Central Collegiate and Vocational Institute in Petrolia from 1979 to 1984.
 Following this, he attended the University of Western Ontario Faculty of Music from 1984 to 1988.
-Following this, he attended King's at Western for a B.A. in Religious Studies before attending Huron University College from 1989-1992.
+Following this, he attended King's at Western for a B.A. in Religious Studies before attending Huron University College from 1989 to 1992.
 He was ordained deacon on May 14, 1992, by Suffragan Bishop Robert Townshend of the Diocese of Huron, and ordained priest on November 30, 1992, by Archbishop Percy O'Driscoll of the Diocese of Huron.

-Cliff served as Curate to The Rev. Terry Dance at Trinity Church in Simcoe, Ontario (1992-1995) before moving to his first parish as Rector in Grey County at Trinity Church, Durham and St. James' Church in Hanover, Ontario (1995-1998) and then to St. John the Evangelist Strathroy with St. Ann's Adelaide (1998-2002).
+Cliff served as Curate to the Rev. Terry Dance at Trinity Church in Simcoe, Ontario (1992-1995) before moving to his first parish as Rector in Grey County at Trinity Church, Durham and St. James' Church in Hanover, Ontario (1995-1998) and then to St. John the Evangelist Strathroy with St. Ann's Adelaide (1998-2002).
 In 2002, Cliff was appointed Rector of the Collegiate Chapel of St. John the Evangelist, Huron University College, Chaplain to Huron University College, and Anglican Chaplain to the University of Western Ontario.
-He served here for over 13 years with a vibrant outreach to undergraduate students and a busy worship life at Huron's Chapel.
-A regular speaker across Canada on issues facing young people and their faith he has been published in journals and periodicals especially on the topic of the needs of youth and intentional Bible study and discipleship.
+He served there for over 13 years with a vibrant outreach to undergraduate students and a busy worship life at Huron's Chapel.
+A regular speaker across Canada on issues facing young people and their faith, he has been published in journals and periodicals especially on the topic of the needs of youth and intentional Bible study and discipleship.